Why Battery Life Matters with Digital Thermometers & Temperature Calibrators

 “DO I HAVE ENOUGH BATTERIES TO GET THE JOB DONE?
 (And a screwdriver to change them.)”

-Things have gotten so bad with battery usage that many thermometer brands advertise as a key feature that one does not need a screwdriver to change the batteries!
+Things have gotten so bad with battery usage that many thermometer brands advertise as one of their key features that one does not need a screwdriver to change the batteries!

 Here’s a common example of what we mean: